screwdriver-cd/scm-router/README.md

 > A generic scm plugin that routes builds to a specified scm

-An scm is an engine that is capable of running a set of docker containers together.
-An scm is interface for interacting with a source control management system.
+A scm is interface for interacting with a source control management system.

 i.e. Github, Bitbucket, Gitlab